Lecrapouille/zipper/README.md

 unzipper.close();
 ```

-- Constructor with a password and opening `ziptest.zip` (shall be already present).
+- Constructor with a password and opening `ziptest.zip` (should already be present).

 ```c++
 Unzipper unzipper("ziptest.zip", "my_password");